Preventing Falls, Protecting Independence

 Speech Therapy: Cognitive and Swallowing Support

-Early intervention and consistent therapy can slow decline and preserve independence.
 Through targeted, evidence-based care, the Sobe Rehab therapists can help residents move safely, maintain function, and stay engaged in the activities that matter most, right where they live.

 Contact us today to learn more about our services.